sobanieca/env-setup/readme.md

 `bash -c "$(wget -O - https://raw.githubusercontent.com/sobanieca/env-setup/master/termux.sh)"`

+Proot-distro has some bash init script which explicitly sets TERM variable under:
+`./profile.d/termux-proot.sh:export TERM=xterm-256color`

+This line needs to be removed as it's not compatible with `tmux`.

 # WSL setup

 On WSL one may want to autorun some tasks on Windows startup.
 To do this, create `/etc/wsl.conf` file with content like: